HassanSherwani/Predict_travelpattern_ML/README.md

 # Data

+# Content

 - Notebook1 : Data Preparation i.e a data format that is suitable for the analysis

-# Content
+- Notebook2 : Exploratory data analysis for given variables and extracted features from given information

 # Module